How to Manually Open Garage Door from Outside

 Another reason your garage door might not open manually because the door spring has broken.

 If you’ve tried both of these solutions and still can’t open your garage door manually, there might be something wrong with the door itself.
 In this case, it’s best to call a professional for help.
+Attempting to fix a broken garage door without the proper knowledge and experience can be dangerous.

 Frequently Asked Question